Trump keeps boasting about passing a cognitive test — but it doesn’t mean what he thinks it does

 Health experts also say that the MoCA focuses on cognitive impairment and is not a psychological exam, so scoring well on it does not automatically rule out other mental health problems, such depression, mania, narcissistic personality disorder, schizophrenia and other disorders.

-In his “Fox News Sunday” interview, Wallace, who said he had taken the test online, was notably skeptical that Trump’s alleged top-notch performance on the MoCA was particularly meaningful.
+In the “Fox News Sunday” interview, Wallace, who said he had taken the test online, was notably skeptical that Trump’s alleged top-notch performance on the MoCA was particularly meaningful.

 “Well, it’s not the hardest test,” Wallace said.
 “They have a picture and it says, ‘What’s that?’
 And it’s an elephant.”